The value additions by internal audit

 - Is remote working possible in the organization

 - Technology implemented in the organization

 The arguments on outsource vs inhouse internal audit can go both ways.
 There are advantages and disadvantages on both the sides.
 So to be decisive, management needs to focus on their priorities in terms of the factors mentioned above.

 For example, if the independence of the auditor is of utmost importance, then outsourcing is the best option to chose.
 The ability of an outsourced internal audit function to independently report on issues is unchallenged.
 The other factors favoring outsourcing of internal audit are domain expertise, remote working possibilities, geographic spread and level of technology implementation.

 While factors such as budget, specific skill sets, and nature of business favor having an inhouse team to conduct internal audits.
-The budget factor can be overcome in case the internal audits are outsourced to India, where the skill levels are equal to the western nations while the costs are much lesser.
+The budget factor can be overcome in case the internal audits are outsourced to internal audit or management consultants in India, where the skill levels are equal to the western nations while the costs are much lesser.